Pay to play in venture capital

 Due to the current financial climate being less than ideal, pay to play provisions are more likely to come into effect.
 For example, in 2022 the NASDAQ has corrected, the Bessemer Cloud Index has corrected and startup financing is getting a little tougher to come by.

-Reluctance on the part of some investors can mean the other existing investors, who are very excited about the company going forward can become a little aggressive.
+Reluctance on the part of some investors can mean the other existing investors, who are very excited about the company going forward can become a little aggressive and may introduce a pay to play provision.

 If you are in a VC syndicate with people you invest with frequently it is far less likely that a pay to play provision will be introduced.
 This is because VCs who work together constantly don’t really like to dilute each other.